nycdna/text_mining_c/Text-Mining-C.md

     keep_md: true
 ---

-This markdown document contains the outputs I refer to in my Substack post on text mining Tom McCarthy's brilliant novel _C_, as well as the code I use to get those outputs.
-Text file of _C_ not included, _bien sûr_.
+This markdown document contains the outputs I refer to in my [Substack post](https://nycdna.substack.com/p/text-mining-tom-mccarthys-c) on text mining Tom McCarthy's brilliant novel [_C_](https://www.penguinrandomhouse.com/books/201638/c-by-tom-mccarthy/), as well as the code I use to get those outputs.

 A significant amount of the code below is adapted from Julia Silge and David Robinson’s [_Text Mining with R: A Tidy Approach_](https://www.tidytextmining.com/).
 Additionally, I imagine there are better or more elegant ways of doing many of the things I do below.
 My general approach was to just cobble together whatever I needed to make this project work.